-Since we learned what is a Candidate Persona, it’s time to take big dive into the crossroad of marketing and recruitment and create your first Candidate Persona using this step by step guide.
+Since we learned what a Candidate Persona is, it’s time to take a big dive into the crossroad of marketing and recruitment and create your first Candidate Persona using this step by step guide.

 - What do you like about your work?

 - What sets your current employer apart from other companies?

 - How did you get to the place?

 - What do you want from your new colleague?

 Now that you know which benefits are the most important for your employees, you can use this information in order to attract candidates.
 Think about the unique advantages that your company has to offer for the applicants.
 How can you stand out from other companies?
 Some perks have become a must, so try to find something that will make you stand out from others.
 What is it that makes people want to work at your company?
 That’s EVP or Employer Value Proposition.